Spikhalskiy/plan-a-hike/docs/Hiking_Time_Estimator_UI_Plugin.md

 This Chrome plugin should work and be available only on http://www.gaiagps.com and https://www.gaiagps.com website.
 It should be disabled and not have any popup on other websites.
 It should not request any permissions to access pages on any other websites.

+## User Settings Persistence

+The plugin should save user settings (terrain type, pack weight) to Chrome storage whenever they are changed.
+These settings should persist between browser sessions, so users' preferences are remembered even after they close and reopen their browser.
+When a user visits the Gaia GPS website in a new session, the plugin should automatically retrieve and apply their previously saved settings.
+Mode should not be persisted and expected, it should be derived from the terrain type and pack weight.